iammadhankumar/fullstack-java-interview-guide/md-files/collections-interview-questions.md

 A `TreeSet` is a collection in Java that stores unique items in a sorted order.
 It automatically arranges the items from lowest to highest, and it doesn’t allow duplicates.

 #### 6. What is HashMap ?
 A `HashMap` is a collection in Java that stores key-value pairs.
 Each key is unique and maps to a specific value.
-It uses a hash table to store and quickly retrieve the elements.
+HashMap provides useful methods like: put(K key, V value) to add or update data, get(Object key) to fetch a value, remove(Object key) to delete a pair, containsKey(Object key) to check for a key, and containsValue(Object value) to check for a value.

 #### 7. What is TreeMap ?
 A `TreeMap` is a collection in Java that stores key-value pairs in a sorted order based on the keys.
 It keeps the keys in a natural ascending order and doesn’t allow duplicate keys.